Glia: Microglia

 Microglia are specialized macrophages capable of phagocytosis that protect neurons of the central nervous system.
 They are derived from the earliest wave of mononuclear cells that originate in the blood islands of the yolk sac early in development, and colonize the brain shortly after the neural precursors begin to differentiate.

 These cells are found in all regions of the brain and spinal cord.
 Microglial cells are small relative to macroglial cells, with changing shapes and oblong nuclei.
 They are mobile within the brain and multiply when the brain is damaged.
 In the healthy central nervous system, microglia processes constantly sample all aspects of their environment (neurons, macroglia and blood vessels).
 In a healthy brain, microglia direct the immune response to brain damage and play an important role in the inflammation that accompanies the damage.
 A number of diseases and disorders are associated with deficient microglia, such as Alzheimer's disease, Parkinson's disease and ALS.

 Other

 Pituicytes from the posterior pituitary are glial cells with characteristics in common to astrocytes.
 Tanycytes in the median eminence of the hypothalamus are a type of ependymal cell that descend from radial glia and line the base of the third ventricle.
-Drosophila melanogaster, the fruit fly, contains numerous glial types that are functionally similar to mammalian glia but are nonetheless classified differently.
+Drosophila melanogaster, the fruit fly, contains a number of glial types that are functionally similar to mammalian glia but are nonetheless classified differently.